uchicago-cs/cmsc35350/README.md

 >gpt_user_prompt = "Read the following abstract carefully.
 After reading, answer the following questions to determine if the abstract pertains to research related to finding a new and improved catalyst for the conversion of CO2 to ethylene, giving a score of 1 if true and 0 if false, and reporting each in a separate line with the form <HEADING>: <numeric score> <explanation>: **Topic Relevance**: Does the abstract mention 'CO2', 'carbon dioxide', 'ethylene', or 'catalysts'?
 List any terms used in the abstract that relate to these keywords.  **Research Focus**: Is the primary focus of the research on developing or testing materials that could act as catalysts?
 Specify what the research aims to achieve or discover.  **Outcome Mention**: Does the abstract discuss any results or potential outcomes regarding the efficiency, selectivity, or improvement of catalysts for converting CO2 to ethylene?
 Briefly describe these outcomes.  **Innovation Highlight**: Does the abstract indicate any novel approaches, techniques, or materials being investigated or used for the catalysts?
 Detail any innovative aspects mentioned. **Aggregate Score**: Add the four scores to get an aggregate score of from 0 to 4, and report that score in the form **Aggregate Score**: <score>, along with a sentence of about 50 words explaining your overall score. [## BEGIN ABSTRACT " + chunk + " END ABSTRACT ##]"

-We run the program as follows:
+We run the program as follows.
+You need to know an ip address for an inference server.

 ```
-% python check_relevance.py $DATASET
+% python check_relevance.py $IPADDRESS $DATASET
 ```
 This produces a file `../$DATASET/${DATASET}_scores.csv`, e.g. see the first two lines of `eth/eth_scores.csv`: